Breeds

 Black and white guinea pig breeding info

-In order to breed black and white guinea pigs, you will need to have two of each fur color.
+To breed black and white guinea pigs, you’ll need to have two of each fur color.

 Start by placing the two black guinea pigs together in a small enclosure.
 After a few days, you can then introduce the two white guinea pigs to the enclosure.